glouppe/info8010-deep-learning/lecture7.md

 class: middle

-.success[The decoder-only transformer architecture is the basis of all modern large language models.]

----

-class: middle

 ## Scaling laws

-Transformer language model performance improves smoothly as we increase the model size, the dataset size, and amount of compute used for training.
+The performance of transformer language models improves smoothly as we increase the model size, the dataset size, and the amount of compute used for training... .italic[with no signs of saturation yet].

-For optimal performance, all three factors must be scaled up in tandem.
-Empirical performance has a power-law relationship with each individual factor when not bottlenecked by the other two.
+In the last few years, the size of transformer models has increased from millions to trillions of parameters, and the amount of compute used for training has increased by several orders of magnitude.

 .center.width-100[![](./figures/lec7/scaling-power-law.png)]